joheras/IJ-OpenCV/README.md

       </dependencies>
 ```

-The ImageJ plugins that have been developed using this library can be downloaded using the [ImageJ Update site](http://sites.imagej.net/IJ-OpenCV/).

-You can download several images to test the plugins at the following [link](https://github.com/joheras/IJ-OpenCV/blob/master/utils/images.zip).
-In order to execute the FaceDetection plugin it is necessary to download the following [file](https://github.com/joheras/IJ-OpenCV/blob/master/utils/haarcascade_frontalface_alt.xml) and copy it to the plugins folder of ImageJ.

-### Manual installation
+#### - Manual installation (ex: ImageJ)
 The recommended installation procedure to include IJ-OpenCV in your project is the use of maven, but you can also directly download the IJ-OpenCV 1.0 binary archive [IJ-OpenCV-1.0.jar](http://search.maven.org/remotecontent?filepath=io/github/joheras/IJ-OpenCV/1.0/IJ-OpenCV-1.0.jar).
 You will also need to install the binary files of [JavaCV](https://github.com/bytedeco/javacv).
+In order to execute the FaceDetection plugin it is necessary to download the following [file](https://github.com/joheras/IJ-OpenCV/blob/master/utils/haarcascade_frontalface_alt.xml) and copy it to a new subfolder `lib` in ImageJ installation folder.

+#### - Test images
+You can download several images to test the plugins at the following [link](https://github.com/joheras/IJ-OpenCV/blob/master/utils/images.zip).

 ### System requirements
 IJ-OpenCV requires that ImageJ works with Java 8.